akarimcheese/crystweet/README.md

 # crystal_twitter

-Writing a Twitter API Wrapper for the purposes of application-only queries.
+Writing a Twitter API Wrapper for the purposes of application-specific queries and streaming.
 Mainly for my own use.
-There are better Twitter libraries out there such as https://github.com/sferik/twitter-crystal
+There are better Twitter libraries out there for user-specific queries, such as https://github.com/sferik/twitter-crystal.

 # TODO

 - Figure out how crystal library versions work
 - Factor out core "cursor" iterator functionality into an interface/class, make individual subclasses/structs for individual cursors such as user id cursors and what not
-- Flow: New User Struct Instance -> Calls API Call for User, can use User Struct method to get followers and following and such
 - Ya know..., tests
 - Verbose mode
-- Refactor everything - actually plan this thing out.

 ## Installation